-Table 19: Vulnerability factors to child sexual abuse and exploitation.
+Table 19: Vulnerability factors for child sexual abuse and exploitation

+٦ V н lner 'ahi lity fac tore for c hild SAVIIS اد ا huse and Lovale itation 7.8 101210 nuse and

+Age

-Vulnerability factors to child sexual abuse and exploitation Age Traffickers are interested in children because they are considered to be relatively easy to control and manipulation.
+Traffickers are interested in children because they are considered relatively easy to control and manipulate.
 Children as young as 10, especially girls, have been reported to have been sexually exploited in Bangladesh.
 According to the NGOs, the younger girls are more vulnerable, as they attract more clients.
 Moreover, the lack of effective birth registration can facilitate child marriage and over-reporting of age, which leads to the sexual exploitation of children.

+Gender

-Gender Both boys and girls are sexually exploited in Bangladesh.
+Both boys and girls are sexually exploited in Bangladesh.
 Girls in Bangladesh are believed to be at greater risk of sexual abuse and exploitation.
+Boys are vulnerable as well, and they are often either unidentified or overrepresented due to social norms/roles and perceptions related to their gender.

+Socioeconomic status

-Boys are vulnerable as well, who are often either unidentified or overrepresented due to the social norms/roles and perceptions related to their gender.
-Socio-economic status A low-socioeconomic status, economic vulnerability, and living in poverty are further crucial factors putting children at risk in Bangladesh.
-Poverty remains a major influential factor for the degraded situation of children.
+Low socio-economic status, economic vulnerability, and living in poverty are further crucial factors putting children at risk in Bangladesh.
+Poverty remains a major factor for the degraded situation of children.
 Over half of them live below the national poverty line (60% below 1 USD per day).
 Many children have to work to help their families survive.
-These socioeconomic realities have made child labour widely accepted and common as many families rely on the income generated by their children for survival.
+These socio-economic realities have made child labour widely accepted and common, as many families rely on the income generated by their children for survival.
 Thus, children are denied their rights to education, leisure, and play.
+Employers often prefer children over adults due to the prospect of cheaper, more compliant, and obedient workers361 and child sexual exploitation cases are common in these circumstances.
+Children are exposed to situations that make them vulnerable to sexual exploitation, abuse, and violence.362

+Displacement

+Multiple NGOs and humanitarian officials assess Rohingyas' statelessness, living in refugee camps, and inability to receive formal schooling and other basic rights as great vulnerability to child sexual exploitation.

+Family context

-Employers often prefer children over adults due to the prospect of cheaper, more compliant, and obedient workers 361 and child sexual exploitation cases are common in these circumstances.
-Children are exposed to situations that make them vulnerable to sexual exploitation, abuse, and violence.
-362 Displacement Multiple NGOs and humanitarian officials assess Rohingyas' statelessness, living in refugee camps and inability to receive formal schooling and other basic rights as great vulnerability of child sexual exploitation.
-Family context Children who lack capable guardians as well as a positive relationship with a protective and nurturing adult or who have lived or are currently living in unstable home environments are considered particularly vulnerable.
-This includes children who have experienced neglect, physical and/or sexual abuse, or were forced to early marriages.
-Furthermore, parental substance misuse, parental mental ill health, or criminal activity factors into this.
-Additionally, parents who have learning difficulties such as literacy problems or numeracy problems may affect the vulnerability of a child.
+Children who lack capable guardians as well as a positive relationship with a protective and nurturing adult or who have lived or are currently living in unstable home environments are considered particularly vulnerable.
+This includes children who have experienced neglect, physical and/or sexual abuse, or were forced into early marriages.
+Furthermore, parental substance misuse, parental mental ill health, or criminal activity factor into this.
+Additionally, parents who have learning difficulties such as literacy or numeracy problems may affect the child's vulnerability.
 The child might be growing up in a single-family household (such as children living in brothels with their mothers).
 Many of the young girls exploited in brothels are 'second-generation', born to a sex worker and an unknown client.
-The housing situation of a children is also a risk factor, notably, if they are homeless or have an Housing insecure accommodation status or are (or have previously been) in care, particularly with interrupted care histories.
-Orphans and other ostracized groups of children, especially girls, are especially vulnerable to sexual exploitation.
-Other factors could be if the family has poor housing or frequently has to change accommodation.
-It is estimated that there are more than 600,000 street children living in Bangladesh, 75% of them living in Dhaka city.
-Often separated from their families, many of these children migrate to the cities in search of a livelihood.
-Deprived of their basic rights to health, food and education, street children are particularly susceptible to manipulation, drug addiction, abuse, and exploitation, including commercial sexual exploitation.
-Isolated or impoverished regions are also more attractive to traffickers because it is both harder for parents to seek law enforcement but also easier to sell the idea of "lucrative jobs" to impoverished parents.
-The promise of traffickers for increased social status in another region clearly function as key pull factors and are used to facilitate recruitment into child sexual exploitation.
-Health A young person is considered to be more at risk if they suffer from mental health problems or have substance misuse issues, have a physical disability or developmental disorders.
-Having a learning disability and special educational needs increase risks to child sexual exploitation.
-Common undiagnosed disabilities and behaviour disorders are particularly relevant, as cognitive impairment may affect a children's ability to concentrate and achieve well at school.
-Many children who have experienced, or are experiencing, sexual abuse, exploitation or trafficking is susceptible to drug and substance abuse as a form of escape.
-These children are vulnerable to HIV/AIDS and other sexually transmitted infections.
-Reintegration into mainstream community is another issue that cuts across child sexual abuse, exploitation and trafficking.
-Many child survivors of these practices require psychosocial counselling and life skills training.
-In brothels, children are exposed to unsafe sex.
-It has psychological impact on the children as they also suffer from extreme sense of isolation and sexual traumas, such as repeated and violent sex equal to rape.
-They suffer physical abuse, exposed to drug abuse and pornography.
-In addition, the girls undergo hormone treatment to make them look like grown-up women.
-Education Children who are excluded from school are especially vulnerable and a prime target for sexual exploitation.
-Bangladesh has one of the highest rates of illiteracy in the world, and children, especially girls, often drop out of primary school.
-Cultural norms Social acceptance of child marriage creates the rationale of young girls as sex partners and their presence in the sex industry.
-Complicity of officials Besides the allegations of authorities sexually exploiting children in that the authority exploit children in government shelters, there are reports on police charging bribes in the registered brothels to ignore abuses and child exploitation and to procure fraudulent documents for girls as young as 10 years old.
-The authorities generally ignore the minimum age of 18, often circumvented by false statements of age, for legal female prostitution; the government rarely prosecutes procurers of children.
-364 Environmental factors Children displaced as a result of natural disasters such as floods are highly susceptible to commercial sexual exploitation.
-365

-361 Amin, S., Quayes, M. and Rives, J.,(2004).
+361 Amin, S., Quayes, M. and Rives, J., (2004).
 Poverty and Other Determinants of Child Labor in Bangladesh.
 Southern Economic Journal, [online] 70(4)